peymansafiri/git-cheatsheet/README.md

 # git-cheatsheet

-## This Document is for My DevOps exerscises ,  I want to answer some question about git:
+## This Document is for My DevOps exerscises ,  I want to answer some questions about git:

 ### why do we use version control tools like git?
 Programming projects usually have multiple developers working in parallel.
 So a version control system like Git is needed to ensure there are no code conflicts